knlrvr/abstract/README.md

 ## Notes
 > This is an ongoing project.
+>
 > For educational & learning purposes only, I have left the .env file.
+This will be removed with future updates.